ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_07_slides.md

 ## Collection Strategies

 --
-* Read the title,
+* Read the title

 --
-* read the abstract,
+* Read the abstract

 --
-* look for a list of contributions and if found read them,
+* Look for a list of contributions and if found read them

 --
-* look at the figures one by one and read their captions, and
+* Look at the figures one by one and read their captions

 --
-* look at additional materials such as a project page or supplemental videos.
+* Look at additional materials such as a project page or supplemental videos

 --